NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 By carefully considering the specific requirements of your application and understanding SQLite's performance characteristics, you can make an informed decision that ensures the scalability, reliability, and efficiency of your project.

+## Security Aspects

+Ensuring the security of data stored within SQLite databases is paramount for developers.
+This section explores key security practices that should be considered when using SQLite, covering encryption, protection against SQL injection, and other best practices for safeguarding data.

+### Database Encryption

+SQLite databases are stored as plain files and do not include encryption by default.
+However, securing sensitive data is crucial:

+- **SQLite Encryption Extension (SEE):** An official extension provided by the SQLite developers that adds 256-bit AES encryption to SQLite databases.
+- **SQLCipher:** An open-source extension to SQLite that provides transparent 256-bit AES encryption of database files.
+It's widely used and supported across multiple platforms.

+Implementing database encryption is essential for applications handling sensitive information, ensuring that data at rest is protected from unauthorized access.

+### Protecting Against SQL Injection

+SQL injection attacks are a common threat to any application interfacing with databases.
+SQLite applications are not immune and should be designed to prevent such vulnerabilities:

+- **Parameterized Queries:** Always use parameterized queries or prepared statements when executing SQL commands.
+This practice ensures that input data is treated as parameters rather than executable code, effectively neutralizing SQL injection attacks.
+- **Input Validation:** Rigorously validate and sanitize all user inputs.
+Ensure that inputs conform to expected formats and ranges before incorporating them into SQL queries.

+### Best Practices for Data Safety

+- **Access Controls:** Implement robust access controls in your application.
+Ensure that only authenticated and authorized users can access or modify the database.
+- **Regular Backups:** Maintain regular backups of the database to prevent data loss from corruption, hardware failures, or security breaches.
+- **Audit Trails:** Keep detailed logs of database access and changes.
+Audit trails can help in detecting unauthorized access and understanding the impact of any security incidents.

 ## How to Get Started with SQLite

 There are two ways to start working with the system: